 - the decentralized network of organizations and people needed to put strategic intent into action

-Participants are provided with a copy of Sandra’s book, plus two other excellent books for strategic leaders’ continued education after the course.
+Participants are provided with a copy of Sandra’s book, plus two other excellent books for strategic leaders’ continuing education after the course.

 NWCG’s goal was a series of L-580 offerings to allow continuing education of senior leaders.
 The first L-580 Leadership is Action program was developed in 2008 by the National Wildfire Coordinating Group (NWCG) as a seminar at the Wharton Business School.
 Although the seminar is no longer extant, NWCG developed a second L-580, a staff ride of the Civil War Battle of Gettysburg.
-Discussions occurred for several years around a west coast L-580 offering.
 In 2013, a unique partnership developed and grew between MCS, the International Association of Fire Chiefs (IAFC), utilities, non-profit and philanthropic organizations, private industry and local, state, tribal and federal agencies involved in emergency response within San Diego County to fund the development and delivery of an alpha program in early 2016.